TadiT7/treble_experimentations_wiki/Xiaomi-Mi-9.md

 # Xiaomi Mi 9

-Although this device is A-only, you have to choose GSI for A/B devices because this device is "system-as-root".
+Although this device is A-only, you have to choose GSI for A/B devices because this device is "system-as-root". \

+Tested with 20190409 image

 ## Hardware Support